 The voices and perspectives of women are integral to telling the stories of our country, its culture and communities.

-We are committed to increasing awareness of gender equality in the New Zealand screen industry, and we aim to do this by:
+We are committed to increasing awareness of gender equality in the New Zealand screen industry, and are doing this by:

-We will publish and make available gender statistics based on our funding information.
-We have started gathering gender information from production crews on NZFC funded projects, and this information will be shared with the industry on an annual basis.
-Insights we gain from this information will enhance understanding about how to increase the participation and retention of women in the industry.
+We will continue to publish and make available gender statistics based on our funding information.
+We gather gender information from production crews on NZFC funded projects, and this information is shared with the industry on an annual basis.
+Be believe insights gained from this information enhance understanding about ways to increase the participation and retention of women in the industry.

-Setting a 50% target participation rate for women film-makers in the professional development area.
+• A 50% participation rate for women filmmakers in the talent development area.

 - professional development awards